-A general rule with insurance companies, is that it’s better to tell them facts up front rather than wait until you come to make a claim.
-The last thing you want is for them to withhold payment on your fire-damaged house, because you didn’t reveal what they consider to be a material fact.
+A general rule with insurance companies is that it’s better to tell them facts up front rather than wait until you come to make a claim.
+The last thing you want is for them to withhold payment on your fire-damaged house because you didn’t reveal what they consider to be a material fact.

 Running a home business is much more likely to affect your contents insurance.
 Your insurance company is going to be concerned with what equipment you have in your house for the business, including extra computers.
 They will probably overlook the advantage of having you home all day, reducing your burglary risk though!

-Many domestic policies cover teleworking – where you have a job but sometimes work from home – but may have restrictions on stuff owned by your business.
+Many domestic policies cover teleworking – where you have a job but sometimes work from home – but may have restrictions on assets owned by your business.
 Again, it’s best to check your existing policy and notify your insurer if you are in any doubt.